-Click here for how to REPORT SAFETY CONCERNS
+Click here for how to REPORT SAFETY CONCERNS, INCLUDING DISCRIMINATION AND HARASSMENT

 Littleton Public Schools is committed to helping all students develop strong social and emotional skills.
 This includes building a strong multi-tiered system of support in every school.
 See the links below for more information on the various programs, initiatives and procedures supported by the Social, Emotional and Behavior Services Department.

-The Center for Academic and Social Emotional Learning outlines five key SEL competencies including Self-Management, Self-Awareness, Responsible Decision Making, Relationship Skills, and Social Awareness.
-LPS is currently working to align its curriculum in this area with the Colorado Comprehensive Health and Physical Education standards.
-These standards focus on personal decision-making around emotional and social well-being, positive communication, healthy eating, physical activity, tobacco, drug, and alcohol abuse prevention and violence prevention.
-The standards underscore important skills for navigating today’s society with its complex and often confusing messages around health, beauty, and happiness.
+The Center for Academic and Social Emotional Learning outlines five key SEL competencies including Self-Management, Self-Awareness, Responsible Decision Making, Relationship Skills and Social Awareness.
+SEL programs in LPS align with the Colorado Comprehensive Health and Physical Education standards.
+These standards focus on personal decision-making around emotional and social well-being, positive communication, healthy eating, physical activity, tobacco, drug and alcohol abuse prevention and violence prevention.
+The standards underscore important skills for navigating today’s society with its complex and often confusing messages around health, beauty and happiness.